siovene/iovene.com/content/2013-05-27-trip-to-Nerpio.md

 [![][7]][7]

 Moreover, somewhere in the optical train, there is pinching and more tilting.
-It's impossible to correctly align the front menuscus, because even slight different in the tightness of the screws would produce visible optical defects.
+It's impossible to correctly align the front meniscus, because even slight different in the tightness of the screws would produce visible optical defects.

 I don't think this is a telescope fit for astrophotography, unfortunately.
 Or